-Road builders and heavy construction companies on PEI do work such as paving, bridge building, sanitary and storm sewer construction, site work, snow plowing, and demolition.
+Road and bridge building companies do work such as paving, bridge building, sanitary and storm sewer construction, site work, snow plowing, and demolition.

 - Heavy Equipment Operators